sielerjm/Virtual-Fish-Console-App/README.md

 ## Description

-A Tamagotchi clone, where you take care of a fish.
+Virtual Fish: a Tamagotchi clone, where you take care of a pet fish.

 ## Progress